algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 This [pipeline stall](/hpc/) stops the algorithm from progressing, and it is mainly caused by two [factors](/hpc/pipelining/hazards):

-- We suffer a *control hazard* because we have a branch that is impossible to predict, and the processor has to stop for 10-15 cycles to flush the pipeline.
+- We suffer a *control hazard* because we have a branch that is impossible to predict (both queries and keys are uniformly random), and the processor has to flush the pipeline and halt for 10-15 cycles to fill it back.
 - We suffer a *data hazard* because we have to [wait](/hpc/cpu-cache/latency) for the preceding comparison to complete — which in turn waits for one of its operands to be fetched from the memory, which may take up to hundreds of cycles, depending on where in the cache hierarchy the data is located.

 Now, let's try to get rid of these obstacles one by one.

 ## Removing Branches

-which in turn is waiting for one of its operands to be fetched from memory.
-Contains an "if" that is impossible to predict better than a coin flip.

-Before jumping to optimized variants, let's briefly discuss the reasons why the textbook binary search is slow in the first place.

-It's not illegal: ternary operator is replaced with something like `CMOV`

-We change the compiler to GCC (9.3).
-For some reason, it doesn't work.
+We can replace branching with [predication](/hpc/pipelining/branchless).
+For that, we need to adopt the STL approach and rewrite the loop using the the first element and the size of the search interval instead of its first and last element.
+This way we only need to update the first element of the search interval with a `cmov` instruction and halve its size on each iteration:

 ```c++
 int lower_bound(int x) {